-Ohio State’s electrophysiology program is the largest program in Ohio, and one of the top three in the nation, with extensive experience in managing a wide spectrum of heart rhythm problems.
-The Ross Heart Hospital also has consistently been one of the largest ablation centers in the country utilizing physician experience coupled with advanced mapping and ablation technology to manage the wide spectrum of heart rhythm problems.
+Ohio State’s electrophysiology program is the largest program in Ohio and one of the top three in the nation.
+Its staff has extensive experience in managing a wide spectrum of heart rhythm problems.
+The Ross Heart Hospital also has consistently been one of the largest ablation centers in the country, utilizing physician experience coupled with advanced mapping and ablation technology to manage the wide spectrum of heart rhythm problems.

 How Ohio State diagnoses paroxysmal supraventricular tachycardia

 The first step in the diagnosis of paroxysmal supraventricular tachycardia is a medical history and physical examination by your electrical heart doctor (called an electrophysiologist).
 Many times, the first diagnosis of a paroxysmal supraventricular tachycardia is when a patient seeks urgent help to treat an episode of paroxysmal supraventricular tachycardia.
 An electrocardiogram (EKG/ECG) obtained at the time of the heart rhythm problem will confirm the diagnosis of paroxysmal supraventricular tachycardia.
 Based on your symptoms, your electrophysiologist may also recommend other tests such as:

 Holter monitor – A portable, battery-operated EKG/ECG that is worn for a day or two and provides your physician with continuous data about the electrical activity of your heart.